As France hosts Lebanon aid conference, can it mediate? – DW – 10/23/2024

 "We need a cease-fire.
 Then the Lebanese army has to be sent to the south of the country to reestablish the state's authority," she told DW.
 "This should have happened long ago, according to the 2006 UN Resolution 1701."

-That resolution ended about four weeks of war between Israel and Hezbollah, which promised to withdraw from southern Lebanon but never did.
+That resolution ended about four weeks of war in 2006 between Israel and Hezbollah, which promised to withdraw from southern Lebanon but never did.

 "France could become more present in Lebanon diplomatically because of the Paris meeting," added Maalouf Monneau.
 "This has not really been the case since 2005, towards the end of French President Jacques Chirac's term of office."